Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

 # Postfwd GeoIP Botnet Block Plugin

 This is plugin to postfix firewall `postfwd` intended to block international spam botnets.
-Such botnets are logging into hacked mail addresses via sasl login from multiple IP addresses based in usually more than 30 unique countries.
-After successful login they send spam which circumvents traditional rate limits.
+International spam botnets are logging into hacked mail addresses via sasl login from multiple IP addresses based in usually more than 30 unique countries.
+After successful login, the hackers send spam from many unique IP addresses which circumvents traditional rate limits per IP address.

 ## Installation

-Follow next instructions and also instructions in section [dependencies](#Dependecies)
+For installation follow next steps and also instructions in section [dependencies](#dependencies)
 - Copy plugin to your mail server.
 - Install dependencies according to chapter `Dependencies`.
 - To load plugin to postfwd you must add argument `--plugins <PATH TO PLUGIN>` to postfwd command.
-- Add following rule to postfwd configuration file `postfwd.cf`.
-You can use your own message and parameter client_uniq_country_login_count which sets maximum number of unique countries to allow user to log in via sasl.
+- Add following rules to postfwd configuration file `postfwd.cf`.
+You can use your own message and parameter value `client_uniq_country_login_count` which sets maximum number of unique countries to allow user to log in via sasl.

 ```
 # Anti spam botnet rule